bitnet-io/bitcoin-public-key-to-receiving-address-calculator/README.md

 This site was purposely designed without the option to input seed words, a private key, or an extended public key (ie, because it's a security risk).
 If you're concerned about entering a child public key on this page, then you can download the site from Github and run it offline.

-If you're unsure of the distinction between parent and child keys, compressed and uncompressed keys, etc, then **Mastering Bitcoin** <a href="https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch04.asciidoc" target="blank">Chapter 4</a> and <a href="https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch05.asciidoc" target="blank">Chapter 5</a> have got you covered!</a></p>

 ## Why does this exist?
 Good question.